CodeBreaker2111/BLT-Rust-V1.0.0.0/README.md

 3. Each command has a lot of attributes and most stuff is not automatick.
 4. Sometimes attributes end up just being placeholders which are all the 'nulls' but can be anything you want.
 5. The BLT is VERY hard to read and I will fix that soon.
+6. If the program does not end in a newline, the last line will not be run.

 #### UI